 - As part of a healing process: Women who have gone through rape, incest or sexual abuse consider this as a way to empower themselves and symbolically reclaim something that was taken from them.

-- Damage to the hymen before marriage: Strenuous and demanding activities such as gymnastics and horseback riding, cycling or even tampon use.
+- Damage to the hymen before marriage: Strenuous and demanding activities such as gymnastics, horseback riding, cycling or even tampon use.

 General Notes & Precautions